-Figure VII-1 shows summaries of reported production from Cal-Am and non-Cal-Am wells in WY 2017, and Figure VII-2 shows the WY 2016 data for comparison.
+Figure VII-1 shows summaries of reported production from Cal-Am and non-Cal-Am wells in WY 2018, and Figure VII-2 shows the WY 2017 data for comparison.

-With respect to the District's Water Allocation Program limits, Cal-Am production from the MPWRS in WY 2017 was 10,231 AF, or 7,410 AF (42.0%) less than the Cal-Am production limit of 17,641 AF that was established with the adoption of Ordinance No. 87 in 1997.
-Non Cal-Am production within the MPWRS in WY 2017 was 2,746 AF, or 300 AF (9.8%) less than the non Cal-Am production limit of 3,046 AF established by Ordinance No. 87.
-Combined production from Cal-Am and non Cal-Am sources within the MPWRS was 12,977 AF in WY 2017, which is 7,710 acre-feet (37.3%) less than the 20,687 acre-feet production limit set for the MPWRS as part of the District's Water Allocation Program.
+With respect to the District's Water Allocation Program limits, Cal-Am production from the MPWRS in WY 2018 was 9,036 AF, or 8,605 AF (48.0%) less than the Cal-Am production limit of 17,641 AF that was established with the adoption of Ordinance No. 87 in 1997.
+Non Cal-Am production within the MPWRS in WY 2018 was 2,623 AF, or 423 AF (13.9%) less than the non Cal-Am production limit of 3,046 AF established by Ordinance No. 87.
+Combined production from Cal-Am and non Cal-Am sources within the MPWRS was 11,658 AF in WY 2018, which is 9,029 acre-feet (43.6%) less than the 20,687 acre-feet production limit set for the MPWRS as part of the District's Water Allocation Program.
 Therefore, no action is necessary at this time, although staff will continue to monitor production trends within the MPWRS and District-wide.
-A comparison of reported water production from the MPWRS in Reporting Year 1997, WY 2007, and WY 2017 relative to the District's Water Allocation limits is presented in Figure VII-3.
+A comparison of reported water production from the MPWRS in Reporting Year 1997, WY 2007, and WY 2018 relative to the District's Water Allocation limits is presented in Figure VII-3.
 1997 was the last time the production limits were adjusted.
 Prior to 2008, the LSS was not included in the MPWRS, but was added with the adoption of Ordinance 135 on September 22, 2008.
 However, the production limits in the District's Allocation Program did not change.
-Production from the MPWRS in RY 1997 and WY 2007 presented in Figure VII-3 has been adjusted to include production from the LSS.
+Production from the MPWRS in RY 1997 and WY 2007 presented in Figure VII-3 was adjusted to include production from the LSS.
 Production from non-Cal-Am sources has not fluctuated a great deal, and since production from LSS is included, non-Cal-Am production has been over the production limit several years.
 Historical Cal-Am production presented in Figure VII-3 was also adjusted to include production from the LSS.
 Cal-Am production from the MPWRS has greatly decreased, and since Cal-Am represents such a large portion of total production, combined production from Cal-Am and non-Cal-Am sources has also decreased over the last several years.

-During WY 2017, District staff inspected 17 new water meter installations and six replacement meters to ensure compliance with the District's water meter installation standards and guidelines.
-In addition, staff reviewed copies of three applications for permits for construction of new wells within the District from the Monterey County Health Department.
-Staff also advised recipients of County well construction permits that MPWMD Water Distribution System permits or written exemptions were also required.
+During WY 2018, District staff inspected 19 new water meter installations and eight replacement meters to ensure compliance with the District's water meter installation standards and guidelines.
+In addition, staff reviewed copies of 16 applications for permits for construction of new wells within the District from the Monterey County Environmental Health Bureau, three applications for well destruction and four applications for new monitor wells.
+Staff also advised recipients of County well construction permits that MPWMD requires permits or written exemptions for wells within the District's boundary.

-Lastly, it should be noted that 99% of the groundwater production within the District was reported by the water meter method in WY 2017.
-In addition, 99% of registered well owners in the District reported annual production for their wells in WY 2017.
+Lastly, it should be noted that 99% of the groundwater production within the District was reported by the water meter method in WY 2018.
+In addition, 99% of registered well owners in the District reported annual production for their wells in WY 2018.